 Provides the fundamental principles of physics, using algebra and trigonometry; the principles and applications of electricity and magnetism, including circuits, electrostatics, electromagnetism, waves, sound, light, and optics, and modern physics topics; with emphasis on problem solving.
-Provides an introductory study of electricity, magnetism, light, and atomic and nuclear physics.
 Fulfills the laboratory science requirements for non-science and Health Career majors.
 Prerequisite: PHYS 1301 and 1101.

 Corequisite: PHYS 1102.
 (3:0).

+II.
 Course Objectives